In today’s episode, I’m going to be sharing with you how to articulate your unique value proposition in your messaging and marketing.

 If you’ve been saying, “Yes, I’m going to do offers into Facebook groups, but I’ve got to get my messaging sorted first,” then you’re doing it the wrong way around – start sharing offers so you can refine your messaging.

-Now again, I want to reiterate point number three here: You do need to make those niche decisions first.
+Again, I want to reiterate tip 3: You do need to make those niche decisions first.

 It’s not time to journal, journal, journal and type, type, type, and theorise all the way in the background, and then unleash all of this messaging all at once on your audience, and then not know which bits of it are resonating and which bits aren’t or why it’s not working if what happens is that you get crickets.